-Students undertaking a VET program as part of their VCE studies will often miss some timetabled classes due to the schedule of external training (often these programs run on Wednesdays or Fridays).
+Students undertaking a VET program as part of their VCE studies will regularly miss some timetabled classes due to the schedule of external training (often these programs run on Wednesdays or Fridays).
 It is the responsibility of the student to ensure that they are still able to satisfactorily demonstrate the learning outcomes for their entire VCE program, so allowing time to catch up on the work missed is essential.

 Some VET programs include a scored assessment.
 This allows the VET program to contribute to the VCE requirements and also the student's ATAR score.
-Students will also be required to sit the GAT.
+Students will also be required to sit the GAT if they are enrolled in a scored VET.